Technology & Copyright Contingency Law Firm – Class Action Lawsuits

 I will await your summons and complaint, and your legal team can expect one in return.
 If you change your mind and want to get reasonable on the offer, let me know.
 Again, we have admitted no fault in this matter and hereby reserve all legal rights.

-In general, a party should not be seeking to file lawsuits where they have “unclean hands” and if you feel you have a case ripe for a copyright class action case, call us to discuss at the number above or below.
+In general, a party should not be seeking to file lawsuits where they have “unclean hands,” and if you feel you have a case ripe for a copyright class action case, call us to discuss it at the number above or below.

 Copyright Class Action Settlements & News